temporalio/documentation/docs-src/go/generated/inspect-the-new-event-history.md

 This is to highlight that only certain code changes within Workflow code is non-deterministic.
 The basic thing to remember is that if the API call causes a [Command](/references/commands) that causes Events, then it is a non-deterministic change.

-This becomes a critical aspect of Workflow development when there are running Workflows that have not yet completed and rely on earlier versions of the code.
+This is a critical aspect of Workflow development when there are running Workflows that have not yet completed and rely on earlier versions of the code.

 Practially, that means non-deterministic changes include but are not limited to the following: